Skip to content

 Caitlin Bunker is an accomplished marketing, fundraising and campaigns professional, with a passion for designing creative campaigns that lead to social change.

-Caitlin has spent the last five years at CARE Australia executing multiple fundraising, advocacy, brand awareness, and digital marketing campaigns, complemented by her adept stakeholder management skills.
+Caitlin has spent the last five years in the international aid sector executing multiple fundraising, advocacy, brand awareness, and digital marketing campaigns, complemented by her adept stakeholder management skills.

-Beyond the professional realm, Caitlin is the current VFLW Captain at Collingwood Football Club, having led the side to three minor premierships and a premiership in 2019 as Vice Captain.
+Beyond the professional realm, Caitlin is the current VFLW Captain at the Darebin Falcons, having previously captained the Collingwood Football Club, to three minor premierships and a premiership in 2019 as Vice Captain.
 As a proud LBGTQIA+ community member, Caitlin aims to foster inclusive and supportive environments in both her sporting and professional teams, encouraging individuals to bring their authentic selves to every endeavor.

 Our Board